Dupray Tosca Review: Steam Clean and Disinfect Everything!

 A More Affordable Steam Cleaner Option

 Still, if you’re new to steam cleaning and want something more affordable, the McCulloch heavy duty steam cleaner is a good option and it’s far less expensive, at around $150.
-Here’s what it looks like, it has a plastic tank that holds 48 oz. of water (the Tosca hold just over a gallon, or 128 ounces) so 200% more.
+Less expensive steam cleaners have more plastic parts and the accessories won’t hold up as much.
+The McCulloch tank that holds 48 oz. of water (the Tosca hold just over a gallon, or 128 ounces) so 200% more.
 That just means you’ll be able to clean for an hour and a half with less time to stop and refill the canister.
 The McCullouch heats to around 200 degrees, a full 100 degrees less than the Tosca which goes up to 316 degrees.
-However, the Tosca is about 600x more expensive.
+However, the Tosca is much pricier.

 Here’s a video comparing a handheld steam cleaner to the Dupray.
 It’s sort of like comparing the Dollar Store to Nordstrom, but here goes: